Benjythebee/cryptovoxels-submit-library/README.md

 # cryptovoxels-submit-library
- voxel library submission form
+ Voxel library submission form

+This is a website that allows users to upload up to 25mb of .vox files and sends them to an email address upon submission.
+The website renders the 3d model and lets its users take a screenshot of the model.

-if you download this, make sure you create a `.env` file and add the following in it:
+If you clone this repo, make sure you create a `.env` file and add the following in it:

 ```
 PORT=8000